Lesterpaintstheworld/terminal-velocity/research/technical/technical_specifications_ai_systems.md

 ## Overview of Ethical Considerations
 The deployment of AI systems within the UBC framework raises important ethical questions that must be addressed to ensure responsible implementation.
 These include:
+- **Ethical Frameworks**: Establishing clear ethical guidelines for AI behavior and decision-making processes is essential to ensure accountability and transparency.
+- **Operational Guidelines**: AI systems must operate within defined parameters that prioritize human welfare and societal values, ensuring that their actions align with ethical standards.

 ## Overview of Ethical Considerations
 The deployment of AI systems within the UBC framework raises important ethical questions that must be addressed to ensure responsible implementation.
 These include: